Photo: Jodie Owen

 Classification: Nongame species

-Abundance: Abundant (blue)
+Abundance: Abundant (green)

 The pickerel frog is often mistaken for the closely related southern leopard frog but may be distinguished by more squarish spots that are roughly arranged in two parallel rows (and sometimes merging to form bars or stripes); orange or yellow pigment on the concealed surfaces of the legs; and the absence of a white spot on the tympanum (external eardrum).
 Unlike the sometimes bright green southern leopard frog, the pickerel frog virtually always has a brown, tan or golden background color.
 Its belly is usually plain white.